Beijing Winter Olympics: When are they and why is there a boycott?

 What is the boycott of the Olympics?

-The UK and Canada have declared a diplomatic boycott of the Games, along with Australia, the US, Lithuania, New Zealand and Kosovo.
+The UK and Canada have declared a diplomatic boycott of the Games, along with Australia, the US, Lithuania and Kosovo.

 Although they will all send athletes to compete, no ministers or officials will attend.